A Wakefield Exemplary Project

 - The Wakefield AP Summer Bridge Program – a 4-day series of workshops and class sessions for AP students to attend in August to better prepare them for AP courses they will be taking in the coming school year.

-- AP Study Seminar – a class that meets every day during 3rd period to provide students with access to AP content teachers and time to complete their AP assignments.
+- AP Consult – a class that meets every day during 3rd period to provide students with access to AP content teachers and time to complete their AP assignments.

 - Collaboration with Wakefield’s Cohort for Minority Males and United Minority Girls programs to address the achievement gap between white and non-white students.

 - Faculty participation in AP vertical team training and AP content course training at College Board-sponsored events.